-In case of damage to the exhibited goods by a customer, he will be held liable.
-This client, in turn, should speak to their insurance broker or attorney of law and notify them of the accident.
-The minimum estimated price placed by the auction house less the applicable commission applies as the reference for compensation to "the seller" of the item concerned, subtracted with the applicable commission.
+In case of damage to the exhibited goods during the viewing days, the visitor will be held liable.
+This client, in turn, should contact their insurance broker or attorney of law and notify them of the accident.

 Belgian and foreign buyers who are not present, or are not represented at the auction, can bid:

 1. With an absentee bid form, either handed over during the viewing days or sent by email at email@example.com.
 Absentee bids are declared admissible at least 48 hours before the auction starts.

 2. Over the phone.
 Reserving a phone line is possible by handing over a document 'telephone bid’ during the viewing days or by sending an e-mail.
 The auction house cannot be held responsible for any bad telephone connections or inaccessibility of the buyer.